SerNet/verinice-rest-service/README.md

 The script uses the following variables

+- `VERINICEDBSERVER` the database server URL
-- `VERINICEDB` The database name to connect to at localhost.
+- `VERINICEDB` the database name to connect to at $VERINICEDBSERVER
-- `VERINICEUSER` The user which spring should use for the database.
-Has to exists.
+- `VERINICEUSER` the user which spring should use for the database (has to exists)
-- `VERINICEPASSWORD` The password for the database `$VERINICEUSER`.
+- `VERINICEPASSWORD` the password for the database `$VERINICEUSER`
-- `VERINICEDUMP` The location to a database dumb which shall be used to recreate the `$VERINICEDB`.
+- `VERINICEDUMP` the location to a database dumb which shall be used to recreate the `$VERINICEDB`
-- `SPRINGDELAY`  Time to sleep before running the tests to give spring time to boot.
+- `SPRINGDELAY`  time to sleep before running the tests to give spring time to boot

-i.e. to run the test against a custom database with a special user run
+i. e. to run the test against a custom database with a special user run

 	VERINICEDB=databasename VERINICEUSER=user VERINICEPASSWORD=password ./integration-test